crownstone/crownstone-sdk/GUIDE_STONE.md

 #### Setup

 Currently, each Guidestone first has to be setup individually.
 This ensures that noone else can configure your Guidestones.
-You can use the [Crownstone app](https://crownstone.rocks/app/) (iOS and Android) to perform the setup.
+At the moment, you can use the [consumer app](https://crownstone.rocks/app/) (iOS and Android) to perform the setup.

+A different app will become available to setup or configure the Guidestone with your prefered settings (iBeacon UUID, major, minor, etc).

 ## Upcoming features